 Pumpkins fit for a Piggie not Halloween Jack o’Lanterns

 Halloween in rural Northern Abruzzo is seen as a US import, a few lonely pumpkins on supermarket shelves and a welcome dearth of trick-or-treatings, apart from at the ‘L’aneme de la morte’ festa in Serramonacesca in Pescara perhaps.
-Here pumpkins are traditionally grown as food for the piggies, an autumn gastro treat before they got the traditional chop on the 8th December.
-That is not to say that there isn’t all sorts of witchy folklore in Abruzzo as well as things that go bump in the night, look out for stories of the marvellous blood-sucking witches that were driven away like Dracula through the use of garlic.
+My neighbours grow Jack O’ Lantern style pumpkins as food for the piggies, an autumn gastro treat before they got the traditional chop on the 8th December.
+That is not to say that there isn’t all sorts of witchy folklore in Abruzzo as well as things that go bump in the night.
+Look out for stories of the marvellous blood-sucking witches that were driven away like Dracula through the use of garlic and a rabbit pelt on the door that the witch would need to count the number of hairs of before she could enter the household.
 What those stories share is that they don’t depend on a one-night stand/Celtic pagan fest for their notoriety!

 In Abruzzo like the rest of Italy, the real celebrations lay post-Halloween, on the 1st & 2nd November.
 It’s a time spent celebrating those cherished family members that have passed on and remembering their past efforts and the resultant legacy.
 This encouraged ‘time out’ remembering the family is something generally a little alien to me, a custom forgotten in my native UK, all being ‘so busy’, all ‘so far away’ from the village or town where our grandparents lived or died, but here in Italy it’s so important that the first day of the ‘memorial’ has become a National Holiday.